The Vegas Era: Major Sports Betting Legislation in the USA (Part II)

 Shortly after, nearly every casino in Las Vegas had one.
 The division between legitimate casinos and sportsbooks established within the Turf Clubs of the 1950s was a thing of the past.
-Sports betting became more integrated in Vegas’ betting infrastructure, and began to lose some of its stigma as a niche or illegitimate activity.
+Sports betting became more integrated into Vegas’ betting infrastructure and began to lose some of its stigma as a niche or illegitimate activity.

 1978: Interstate Horse Racing Act

 This bill sought to regulate and legalize inter-state horse racing.
 It established a set of rules for bettors who wanted to gamble on horses across state lines.
 In practice, this meant that a bettor who lived where gambling was legal (under state law) could now legally bet on a horse race occurring in another state.
 This dramatically expanded the size of the horse racing betting industry.